JetBrains/teamcity-documentation/topics/levels-and-priority-of-build-parameters.md

 <img src="dk-params-checkparamsonagents.png" width="706" alt="Check the specific on agents"/>

-You can also click any build agent to open the agent details page, and switch to the **Agent Parameters** tab to view all parameters reported by this specific agent.
+You can also click any build agent to open the agent details page, and switch to the **Parameters** tab to view all parameters reported by this specific agent.

 <img src="dk-params-allParamsOnAgent.png" width="706" alt="Check all parameters on an agent"/>